 (a) Shall participate in the minimum hours prescribed for the course; and

-(b) May have excused absences from the course with approval of the director of the certified school or his designee.
+(b) May have excused absences from the course with approval of the director of the certified school or his or her designee.

 (2) An excused absence which causes a trainee to miss any of the required hours of in-service training shall be made up through an additional training assignment.
-A trainee shall not be allowed excused absences from more than twenty (20) percent of the hours of an in-service course.
+A trainee shall not be allowed excused absences from more than ten (10) percent of the hours of an in-service course.

 (3) To successfully complete an in-service training course, a trainee shall:

 (a) Participate in at least the minimum hours prescribed for the training course;

 (b) Successfully complete a graded exercise, or pass the final examination or a reexamination;

 (c) Successfully complete all graded training areas and all other assignments, exercises, and projects included in the course; and

 (d) Comply with all rules and administrative regulations of the certified school, the fund, and the council.